Stakeholders Urge Govt to De-risk Business Climate, Fund Young Innovators

 “Eventually, we expanded beyond Nigeria.
 We’ve had young people approach us, inspired by what we do.”

-In his remarks, Project Coordinator, De-Nexus Center, Mr. Matthew Obono, said the initiative remained a business incubation and acceleration programme designed to inspire abd equip budding entrepreneur with the tools, networks, and funding necessary to launch viable businesses.
+Project Coordinator, De-Nexus Centre, Mr. Matthew Obono, said the initiative was a business incubation and acceleration programme designed to inspire and equip budding entrepreneurs with the tools, networks, and funding necessary to launch viable businesses.

 This programme is a launchpad for their ideas, connecting them to mentorship and capital so they can thrive in the competitive market.”